Make homemade Oat Milk in minutes with just 2 ingredients. This easy oat milk recipe is super quick and very budget friendly!

 - Add the oats to a blender with chilled water and any optional add-ins, then blend.

-How To Avoid Slime
+How To Avoid Slimy Oat Milk

 - Don't soak the oats before blending.

-- Use old fashioned or rolled oats, not quick or instant oats.
+- Use old-fashioned or rolled oats, not quick or instant oats.

 - Use cold water when blending.
 Heat makes it slimy.